csanadszilagyi/BookSearchApp/README.md

 # BookSearchApp

 Simple book search application that fetches book metadata from the Google Books API using Angular 7.
-Displaying data with virtual scrolling from Angular CDK to make it performance friendly in case of long lists.
+Displaying data with virtual scroll component from Angular CDK to make it performance friendly in case of long lists.

+# Usage
+Clone and npm install.
+In order to use it with unlimited api calls, you have to generate and give your api key (API_KEY is attached for each request sent to Google Books API).
+Once you have the key, you need to copy it to the "src/assets/config/app_config.json" file in the "googleBooksApiKey" field.

+{
+  "googleBooksApiKey": "..."
+}

+This application is only using the "list" functionality of the books api, so no Oauth 2 is needed.